Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Proposed Approach

 \section{Proposed Approach}

-One way to magnify the training signal for contextual parameters is to break intra-sentential syntactic links by splitting the sentence in two segments.
-In this way, a word that was disambiguated by the system by looking at its neighbours within the sentence, now requires contextual information from the other segment in order to be correctly translated.
+One way to simulate document-level data is to split sentences in two or more segments \cite{luong_multi-task_2016}.
+In this way intra-sentential syntactic relations are broken, and a word previously disambiguated by looking at its neighbours in the sentence, now requires contextual information from the other segment in order to be correctly translated.
+Moreover, splitting sentences increases the concentration of relevant words within the context segment, as we will show in Section \ref{subsec:analysis}.
 Within the framework of MT, if we split the source sentence, its corresponding reference has to be split too.
-The proposed approach consists in splitting all the sentences of a parallel corpus $\mathcal{C}$ that have at least $l_{min}$ tokens, as described by Algorithm~\ref{alg:split}.
+The proposed approach, \textit{divide and rule} (\dr), consists in pre-training the model on a dataset $\mathcal{C}_D$ that results from splitting all the sentences of a parallel corpus $\mathcal{C}$ that have at least $l_{min}$ tokens, as described by Algorithm~\ref{alg:split}.
 Each source-side sentence $S^i$, with index $i=1,...,|\mathcal{C}|$, is split into $S^{i,1}$ and $S^{i,2}$.
 Its corresponding reference $T^i$ is split into $T^{i,1}$ and $T^{i,2}$.
-The resulting corpus is a document-level parallel corpus $\mathcal{C}_D$, such that, if the original corpus $C$ was itself document-level, then $\mathcal{C}_D$ keeps the same document boundaries than $C$.
+The resulting corpus is a document-level parallel corpus $\mathcal{C}_D$, such that, if the original corpus $C$ was itself document-level, then $\mathcal{C}_D$ keeps the same document boundaries as $C$.
 Figure~\ref{fig:examplesplit} illustrates two examples of parallel sentences that are split in the middle.
-In both examples, a context-aware system needs to look at $S_1$ for translating $S_2$ correctly, i.e. to look at past context.
-In the first one, the English neuter pronoun ``it" could be translated into ``il" or ``elle", according to the gender of its antecedent (there is no singular 3rd-person neuter in French).
-The antecedent ``a project", which belongs to the previous segment, allows to disambiguate it into ``il".
+In both examples, a context-aware system needs to look at $S^{i,1}$ for translating $S^{i,2}$ correctly, i.e. to look at past context.
+In the first one, the English neuter pronoun ``it" could be translated into ``il" or ``elle", according to the gender of its antecedent (there is no singular neuter 3rd-person in French).
+The antecedent ``a project", which is in the previous segment, allows to disambiguate it into ``il".
 In the second example, the adjective ``possible'' can be correctly translated into its plural version ``possibles'' by looking back at the noun it refers to: ``organisms''.